Guard Your Eyes

 Rabbi Yehoshua Shapira (taken from this article at Arutz 7)

-Rabbi Yehoshua Shapira, Dean of the prestigious Ramat Gan Yeshiva, estimates that 80 to 97% of Internet users in the modern Orthodox community have fallen victim to the porn epidemic and will occasionally seek out pornographic sites.
-He maintains that the temptation is so great to look at forbidden material that a person should not sit down at a computer alone.
+Rabbi Yehoshua Shapira, Dean of the prestigious Ramat Gan Yeshiva, maintains that the temptation is so great to look at forbidden material that a person should not sit down at a computer alone.

 "Being open-minded and on the cutting edge of technology has a certain value," admits Rabbi Shapira.
 "But let's be honest: would anyone bring a prostitute into his home to tutor his children even if she were a talented math teacher?"